Safwaan21/pch-odds-app/README.md

    - Open http://localhost:3000 in two different browsers or incognito windows
    - Join as different players in each window
    - Follow the game flow to verify everything works

+6. You can also use the test page to verify your Supabase connection:
+   - Open http://localhost:3000/test in your browser
+   - This page provides tools to test your Supabase connection and real-time functionality

 ## Troubleshooting